tangentsoft/pidp8i/doc/os8-run.md

 * Run `ABSLDR` to load `BUILD.PA` into memory.
 * Save the run image of `BUILD` as an executable on `RKB1:` of the new rk05 image.

+## <a id="paths"></a>POSIX Path expansions

+Notice in the above example the construct `$bin/` and `$src/` in the POSIX path specifications.

+We want `os8-run` to be able to find and use image files and other files both at build time and after the built system is installed.
+So abstract path keys have been implemented with a syntax modeled on POSIX shell variables.

+However these path expansions are currently very limited.
+The substitution can only occur at the very beginning of a POSIX file specification.
+The only values currently defined are:

+| $build/   | The absolute path to the root of the build.
+| $src/     | The absolute path to the root of the source.
+| $bin/     | The directory where executables and runable image files are installed at build time
+| $media/   | The absolute path to OS/8 media files
+| $os8mi/   | The absolute path to OS/8 media files used as input at build time
+| $os8mo/   | The absolute path to OS/8 media files produced as output at build time

+To add new values modify `.../lib/pidp8i/dirs.py.in` and rebuild.
+The `dirs.py` file built from `dirs.py.in` is a very deep dependency.
+Touching this file will cause all the OS/8 bootable system image files to be rebuilt.

 ## <a id="contexts"></a>Execution contexts